redux-observable/redux-observable/README.md

 [RxJS 5](http://github.com/ReactiveX/RxJS)-based middleware for [Redux](http://github.com/reactjs/redux).
 Compose and cancel async actions and more.

+### Warning: we've recently introduced a new "Process Manager" feature that will soon _replace_ the thunk-style documented below.
+Extensive documentation on this is in the works, subscribe to [Issue #44](https://github.com/redux-observable/redux-observable/issues/44) to be notified when they are up!

 - Dispatch a function that returns an observable of actions, a promise of action or iterable of actions.
 - Function is provided a stream of all future actions, useful for composition with the current dispatched observable, especially for cancellation.
   (think things like `takeUntil` or `zip`)